How to create application requests

 Step 0 (create an app)

-You can access your Developer settings by clicking the gear icon in the top right of Front, then selecting the Developers tab from the left sidebar.
+You can access your Developer settings by clicking the gear icon, then selecting the Developers tab from the left sidebar in your company settings.

 Once in Developers settings, click the Create app button.
-You’ll be asked to provide a name for your app and a short description.
-If you'd like to set an icon to be used for your application objects, simply add an icon to the app you initially created by going to the Basic information tab of the app.
+You’ll be asked to provide a name for your app and a short description in the Settings tab.
+If you'd like to set an icon to be used for your application requests, you can also do so on the Settings tab.

 Step 1